 There are plenty of things to do in Glacier National Park from backpacking and camping to cycling and hiking.

-I would also recommend the Hidden Lake Overlook which is one of the most popular hikes in the park and from the top you will be able to see jutting mountains, beautiful lakes and the green forest below.
+I would also recommend the Hidden Lake Overlook which is one of the most popular hikes in the park.
+From the top you will be able to see jutting mountains, beautiful lakes, and the green forest below.

 Mount Baker is not only one of the most photographed mountains in the world but it is also one of the best ski resorts in the world.
 It’s an active glaciated andesitic stratovolcano and sits in northern Washington.
 Mt.
 Baker has an elevation of 10,718 feet and people say it’s more breathtaking up close than any other peak in the Cascade Range.